-No 3 Licence Condition Legislative Reference Description Audit Priority4 Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating5 Compliance Rating 6 standing data in the registry, then it must notify the network operator and provide details of the change or inaccuracy within the timeframes prescribed.
+No 3 Licence Condition Legislative Reference Description Audit Priority Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating 5 Compliance Rating 6 provide details of the change or inaccuracy within the timeframes prescribed.
 374 Condition 4.1.1 Clause 4.6(1) If the network operator is notified of a change to, or inaccuracy in, an item of standing data by a Code participant that is the designated source for the item of standing data under Table 2 in clause 4.3(1) then the network operator must update the registry to address the issue.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 375 Condition 4.1.1 Clause 4.6(2) If a network operator is notified of a change to, or inaccuracy in, an item of standing data by a Code participant which is not the designated source for the item of standing data, or otherwise becomes aware of a change to or inaccuracy in an item of standing data, then the network operator must determine whether the registry should be updated, and update the registry as required.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 376 Condition 4.1.1 Clause 4.7(1) If standing data for a metering point is updated in the registry, the network operator must, within 2 business days after the update (or such other time as is specified in the applicable service level agreement) notify the update to the current user and each previous user, if the updated standing data 4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A
+4 The Commercial Manager confirmed that GPPL has not received any notices in the audit period.
+NP NR 375 Condition 4.1.1 Clause 4.6(2) If a network operator is notified of a change to, or inaccuracy in, an item of standing data by a Code participant which is not the designated source for the item of standing data, or otherwise becomes aware of a change to or inaccuracy in an item of standing data, then the network operator must determine whether the registry should be updated, and update the registry as required.
+4 The Commercial Manager confirmed that GPPL has not received any notices in the audit period.
+NP NR 376 Condition 4.1.1 Clause 4.7(1) If standing data for a metering point is updated in the registry, the network operator must, within 2 business days after the update (or such other time as is specified in the applicable service level agreement) notify the update to the current user and each previous user, if the updated standing data relates to a period or periods when the previous user was the current user.
+4 The Commercial Manager confirmed that no updates have been made to standing data in the audit period.
+NP NR